 \subsection{Polarization states}

-The present study is concerned with the decay of mesons with $J\ge1$ in to states with one state having $J\ge1$.
+The present study is concerned with the decay of mesons with $J\ge1$ in to states with one of them having $J\ge1$.
 We detail the construction of the polarization vectors (PV) and polarization tensors (PT) in this subsection.
-The PVs of a spin$-1$ state in its rest frame are given by,
+The PVs of a spin$-1$ state in its rest frame are given by

-These PVs satisfy the following orthonormality conditions,
+These PVs satisfy the following orthonormality conditions:

-Further, the projection operator is given by the identity,
+Further, the projection operator is given by the identity

-where, $k_\mu$ and $M_0$ are the 4-momentum and mass of the corresponding state respectively.
+where $k_\mu$ and $M_0$ are the 4-momentum and mass of the corresponding state respectively.
 The PTs for higher spin states can be constructed from the PVs using a standard algorithm.
-The PTs for a spin-$J$ state can be constructed using the master formula,
+The PTs for a spin-$J$ state can be constructed using the master formula \begin{widetext}

-The states constructed using this algorithm satisfy the following orthonormality relations.
+\end{widetext} The states constructed using this algorithm satisfy the following orthonormality relations:

-and transform under rotations as,
+and transform under rotations as

-We list below the explicit expressions for spin$-2$ states:
+We list below the explicit expressions for spin$-2$ states: \begin{widetext}

-The above definitions are valid for any particle moving with any 3-momentum $\vec{k}$ provided that, the corresponding PVs are boosted appropriately before arriving at the PTs.
+\end{widetext} The PTs for states with $m=-1,-2$ can be obtained similarly by using the PVs with $m=-1$.
+The above definitions are valid for any particle moving with any 3-momentum $\vec{k}$ provided that the corresponding PVs are boosted appropriately before arriving at the PTs.
 Alternatively, one can construct the PTs using the PVs defined in the rest frame of the meson, and then boost the resultant PTs to the required frame.